villagaiaimpacthub/taskmaster-template/README.md

 - **Styling**: TailwindCSS with custom design system
 - **Tools**: ESLint, Prettier, Nodemon, Concurrently

+## 🔄 Recommended Workflow

+1. **Start with Requirements** (`your-requirements.md`)
+   - Define what you want to build
+   - Gather all functional and technical requirements
+   - Get stakeholder alignment

+2. **Create Detailed PRD** (`your-prd-template.md`)
+   - Convert requirements into specifications
+   - Define technical architecture
+   - Plan implementation phases

+3. **Generate Tasks with TaskMaster AI**
+   - Parse your PRD with TaskMaster AI
+   - Generate comprehensive task breakdown
+   - Create development workflows

+4. **Begin Development**
+   - Use this template as your codebase foundation
+   - Follow the generated task sequence
+   - Track progress with the built-in API

+5. **Iterate and Improve**
+   - Update requirements and PRD as needed
+   - Re-generate tasks for new features
+   - Maintain documentation throughout development

 ## 🤝 Contributing

 1. Fork the template